 24. Read and Evaluate your Morning Phrase

 Do you have a morning phrase?
 Craft one, it’s easy.
 Starting a day with a morning phrase it’s like a mental programming exercise for maximizing your potential.
 It may take even less than 5 minutes and it’s a powerful tool for energy channeling.
 The trick is to keep it for at least several weeks.
 But the advantage is that this exercise is very powerful.
-Wanna setup a millionaire mindset?
-Or just planning or quitting smoking?
+Planning on quitting smoking?
 Put it in a morning phrase and use it.

 25. Delete Some Email